Led by advocates. Powered by compassion.

 Michelle Blake, Vice President

 A writer and journalist who studied social change in graduate school, Michelle has always looked for ways to contribute her skills to animal causes.
-She currently works as director of policy for the global nonprofit Phoenix Zones Initiative and consults with several animal protection nonprofits on grant writing, development and campaigns.
+She serves as Executive Director of Fences For Fido and consults with several animal protection nonprofits on grant writing, development and campaigns.
 She previously served as board president of Willamette Humane Society, where she was instrumental in opening their low-cost spay/neuter clinic.
 As a board member of Fences For Fido, she established their fence-building crews in Salem and Marion County, freeing hundreds of formerly-chained dogs.
 She previously coordinated cougar protection efforts in 8 states on behalf of the Mountain Lion Foundation, served on the Oregon State Council of the Humane Society of the United States, and has worked to pass animal protection legislation in Oregon and beyond.
 At Wildwood, she loves to nerd out on the administrative end of nonprofit work, but also hauls her tools and trailer to the sanctuary for fence-building and light construction projects.